kuleshov/prism/README.md

 	ID PHASE SCORE

-where PHASE equals 0 or 1.
+where `PHASE` equals 0 or 1.
 If it equals 1, the block identified with ID should be flipped.
 The path output file uses the format

 	POS R1 R1 A1 A2

-where POS is a genomic position from the positions file, R1 and R2 are the indices of the reference panel that best describe the sample at that position, and A1, A2 are the allele of the reference panel haplotypes at that position.
+where `POS` is a genomic position from the positions file, `R1` and `R2` are the indices of the reference panel that best describe the sample at that position, and `A1`, `A2` are the allele of the reference panel haplotypes at that position.

 The `prism-interleaving` command requires the following input